zephyrproject-rtos/zephyr/doc/reference/kernel/threads/index.rst

 User Mode Constraints
 ---------------------

-This section only applies if :kconfig:`CONFIG_USERSPACE` is enabled, and a user thread tries to create a new thread.
+This section only applies if :kconfig:option:`CONFIG_USERSPACE` is enabled, and a user thread tries to create a new thread.
 The :c:func:`k_thread_create` API is still used, but there are additional constraints which must be met or the calling thread will be terminated: